Windowmac/READ_ME_Generator/README.md

   ## Description:
   ___
   A program that eases the burden on the developer by dynamically generating a readme from console command inputs.
+It generated this README!

   ## Table of Contents:
   ___